TonyPhipps/Games/Magic/cardconjurer.md

 # AI Prompt
+(for Godzilla-style full art card)
 Render art for a Magic: The Gathering proxy.
-It should be just the art, no magic card frame, sized at 2200px wide and 3000px tall @ 800 DPI.
+It should be just the art, no magic card frame, sized at 2200 x 3000 px @ 800 DPI.
 The art style should be similar to those used in early Magic cards.
 The art should depict ...

-OR
+OR  (for the extended left/right art)
 Render art for a Magic: The Gathering proxy.
+It should be just the art, no magic card frame, sized at 2200 x 2250px @ 800 DPI.
+The art style should be similar to those used in early Magic cards.
+The art should depict ...

+OR  (for the normal, classic art frame)
-It should be just the art, no magic card frame, sized at 1640px wide and 1210px tall @ 800 DPI.
+Render art for a Magic: The Gathering proxy.
+It should be just the art, no magic card frame, sized at 1640 x 1210 px @ 800 DPI.
 The art style should be similar to those used in early Magic cards.
 The art should depict ...